jahnavi-ghelani/jjahnavi-website/projects/measuring-aftermath-of-product-sunset.md

 | Time <br>investment       | This approach is relatively quicker to execute and, can be an optional first step to approach 2, to get a feel of the underlying dataset & patterns. | Fitting a time series model to each feature*, especially, for a new dataset, is usually more time consuming. |

 **Here and onward, feature is used to mean variables/metrics in the data model (data science terminology), and not features of a product (product terminology).*

+## Measuring change vs conducting causal inference
+Note that the title of this paper reads 'measuring the aftermath' and not 'measuring the impact'.
+The difference between the two is measuring change vs inferencing causality after product sunset.
+Let's understand this better.
+Measuring impact involves establishing a causal relationship between product sunset (cause) and the measured aftermath (effect).
+It seeks to answer the question that if there are significant differences in user behavior post-sunset, how much change is a result of product sunset vs other changes (marketing campaigns, new learning resources, etc.) or externalities (economic situation, new competitors, etc.).
+Measuring the aftermath (characterizing the effect) is a necessary pre-cursor to performing causal inference.
+Causal modelling is a fascinating heuristic technique that involves several analytics techniques.
+Perhaps, this is why it is referred to as a mix of art and science.
+Much research is being done in this relatively new area and much is yet to be standardized, unlike our age-old techniques that have been smoothened and deepened, to cover not only the generic use cases but also niche variants.
+As is the current state, causal modeling application deserves its own paper and is out of scope here.

+## Approach 1: Comparing observed data pre & post sunset